Celebrate Summer Reading at the Norwell Public Library

 Children’s Reading Challenge:

-Children entering PreK through entering Grade 6 may be registered for the Library's Summer Reading Program.
+Children entering PreK through entering Grade 5 may be registered for the Library's Summer Reading Program.
 For every day that you read (15 minutes or more) mark it off on your log.
 For every 10 days read, bring your reading log in to enter one of our raffles sponsored by the Friends of the Norwell Public Library.
-Multiple logs can be done until Friday, August 8 after which raffle prizes will be drawn.
+Multiple logs can be done until Friday, August 7 after which raffle prizes will be drawn.
 Earn BONUS raffle tickets on special days by attending select library programs.
 Logs can be downloaded here or picked up at the library.
-Link to the summer reading log will be available Sunday, June 22.

 Teen Reading Challenge: